-A big change, such as the Corona-crisis can feel overwhelming for highly sensitive people and empaths.
+A big change, such as the Covid-19 crisis can feel overwhelming for highly sensitive people and empaths.
 In this blog, we share tips on how to stay calm.

 Highly sensitive people are known to be more prone to anxiety.
 We have higher activity in our amygdala, the part of the brain responsible for memory, decision-making and emotional responses.
 Additionally, the amygdala plays a significant role in identifying risks and danger.

 While high activity in the amygdala might frustrate highly sensitive people in daily life, it surely will drive us nuts in a worldwide problem like the Covid-19 crisis.
 Not only will we feel anxious about our own challenges that arise from this, but we will also pick up on the feelings from the people around us.
 Accordingly, we might feel on the verge of a breakdown and our anxiety might skyrocket to new heights.

 11 Tips On How To Stay Calm During The Covid-19 crisis

 While it might be the easiest solution to just hide in your house 24/7 and wait until it is over, most of us have to work and earn money.
 Therefore, we have to find ways to cope and stay calm during the Covid-19 crisis.
 It might seem impossible, but there are a few tips that might help you through this:

 We have talked about the importance of journaling in several previous blogs.
 While it is a wonderful way to process your day in daily life, it can have powerful effects on your health in times like these.
 According to PositivePsychology, journaling calms anxiety, reduces depression and helps you to cope with stress.

 During the Covid-19 crisis, these are common feelings and symptoms that you might experience.
 Accordingly, journaling helps you to reduce these feelings and to process everything that is going on right now.